lammps/lammps/doc/src/pair_electrode.rst

 Restrictions
 """"""""""""

-The *lj/cut/coul/long/gauss* does not support the run_style respa.
+*lj/cut/coul/long/gauss* and *lj/cut/coul/wolf/gauss* do not support the run_style respa.

 These pair styles are part of the ELECTRODE package.
 They are only enabled if LAMMPS was built with that package.
 See the :doc:`Build package